-Brody, Charitable Governance: What;s Trust Law Got to do With It?
-Chi.
-Kent L. Rev. (2005); John H. Langbein [cite to new article]the Drafting Committee concluded that incorporating the duty of loyalty into UMIFA (200-) was unnecessary.
+Brody, Charitable Governance: What's Trust Law Got to do With It?
+Chi.-Kent L. Rev. (2005); John H. Langbein [cite to new article], the Drafting Committee concluded that incorporating the duty of loyalty into UMIFA (200-) was unnecessary.
 Thus the duty of loyalty under nonprofit corporation law will apply to charities organized as nonprofit corporations, and the duty of loyalty under trust law will apply to charitable trusts.

 Section 3 has incorporated the provisions of UPIA with only a few exceptions.
 UPIA applies to private trusts and thus is entirely default law.
 A settlor of a private trust has complete control over trust provisions.
 Because UMIFA (200-) applies to charitable organizations, UMIFA (200-) makes the duty of care, the duty to minimize costs, and the duty to investigate mandatory.
 The duty of loyalty is mandatory under other law.
 Other than these duties, the provisions of Section 3 are default rules.
 A gift instrument or the governing instruments of an institution can modify these duties, but the charitable purpose doctrine limits the extent to which an institution or a donor can restrict these duties.
-In addition, subsection (a) of Section 3 requires a decision maker to consider the terms of the gift instrument, reminds the decision maker that the intent of a donor expressed in a gift instrument will control decision making.
-Further, the decision maker must consider the charitable purposes of the institution and the purposes of the institutional fund for which decisions are being made.
+In addition, subsection (a) of Section 3 requires a decision maker to consider the terms of the gift instrument, the charitable purposes of the institution and the purposes of the institutional fund for which decisions are being made.
 These factors are specific to charitable organizations, but UPIA § 2(a) states the duty to consider similar factors in the private trust context.